ebzzry/ebzzry.github.io/en/fkd/markdown.md

 ```

 Another good reason for having a blank space after every heading is to make it easy for text editors
-like GNU Emacs to to format the text.
+like GNU Emacs to format the text.
 The keyboard shortcut <kbd>M-q</kbd>, bound by default to
 `fill-paragraph`, reformats a text block so that the maximum line width is filled correctly.
 The
 command `fill-paragraph` uses the `fill-column` variable–bound by default to 70—to reformat a text
 body.